 Sosnoff Theater at Bard College – An intimate theater with an orchestra, parterre, and 2 balcony sections, and an acoustical shell that turns the theater into a concert hall for performances of chamber and symphonic music. *Covid-19 note- Closed until further notice.

-Bartholomews Cobble – 6.2 miles of trails for moderate hikers. *Covid-19 note- Good for walking in open fresh air.
+Bartholomews Cobble – 6.2 miles of trails for moderate hikers.
+Beautiful vistas.
+Trails are open and great for walking in open fresh air.

 Le Trois Emme Vineyard & Winery – Taste delicious hors d’oeuvre parings with each wine.
 Great for group visits. *Covid-19 note-Closed until further notice.